uchicago-mscapp-projects/uchicago-mscapp-projects.github.io/content/projects/what-in-the-f-gases/index.md

 ---
 date: "2024-11-30"
 tags: ["2024"]
-title: "What in the F Gases"
+title: "What in the F-Gases?"
 authors: ["akshar-katariya"]
 courses: ["30239"]
 ---